osvaldopina/linkbuilder/docs.md

 Other `@Link` properties are:

 * `String overridedRel()`
-Use to overload link rel property
+Use to override link rel property

 * `String when()`
 Boolean SpEL expression that will be evaluated when generating the link.